unchartedsoftware/aperture-tiles/tile-client/src/js/README.md

-# Tile Client Service #
+# Tile Client #

-Use the navigation panel to search for or find information on a Tile Client Service class or method.
+Use the navigation panel to search for or find information on a Tile Client class or method.